fbpx

 Slack-Packing The Leopard Trail

 We transport your bags so you can walk with just a day pack with the essentials for a days hike.
 You are provided plastic boxes, and we recommend that you put everything you want transported inside the boxes.
 These protect your belongings from rubbing and bouncing on the rough roads between the overnight sites.
-We recommend you do not put valuables such as laptops and cameras in your bags – rather leave them in your car at the Base Camp where they will be safe, or carry them with you.
 Dimensions for the boxes are 465mm x 736mm, and 350mm deep.
-Please note that we do not offer laundry service, make sure to pack what you need for the duration of the hike.

 Overnight Sites